michaelsoftmd/ai-pet-project/README.md

 - **CPU or GPU**: You can choose between running your LLMs on CPU (with Ollama) or with AMD GPU acceleration (with llama.cpp and Vulkan).

-- **Full Capabilities**: The AI is still fully capable of agentic behaviour, including web browsing (if you let it).
+- **Full Capabilities**: The AI is still fully capable of agentic behaviour.

 ## Requirements